For imperiled airlines, it keeps getting worse

 ________________________

-— Billionaire Warren Buffett said over the weekend that he had unloaded his company's entire stake in major U.S. airlines, believing he was mistaken in his valuation of the carriers.
-Shares of American, Delta and United Continental plunged between 13% and 14% Monday.
+— Billionaire Warren Buffett said over the weekend that he had unloaded his company's entire stake in U.S. airlines, believing he was mistaken in his valuation of the industry.
+Shares of American, Delta and United plunged between 13% and 14% Monday.
 Southwest slid 9%.

+— China’s airline sector may be seeing some life.
+Tracking service Flightradar24 said Monday that daily departures from China’s 25 busiest airports in the last week of April topped 5,000 for the first time since late January.
+However, that's still only about half their 2020 peak.

 — Shareholders of the low-cost carrier Norwegian Air Shuttle approved a plan to rescue the company by swapping debt for equity so that it might access some of the government’s guarantees worth 3 billion kroner ($290 million).